RakhithJK/BishopFox-sliver-wiki/Cross-Compiling-Implants.md

 ## From Linux to MacOS/Windows

-For Windows, install mingw from your local package manager:
+To compile Windows shared and shellcode implants from Linux, install mingw from your local package manager:

 ```
 sudo apt install mingw-w64